louiseGrandjonc/louisemeta.com/content/blog/indexes-btree.md

 # What is a BTree ?

 BTree stands for balanced tree.
 The root and each parent node can have more than one child which minimize the depth of the tree and all the leaves at equal distance from the root.
-BTrees have O(log(n)) complexity for inserts, deletes and searches.
-But we will go into details of this algorithm in just a bit.

 ADD DRAWING OF BTREE